 Additionally, 2018 updates to the law outlined how a business could legally move locations into an Opportunity Zone to receive tax and economic benefits.
 Doing so rests on the principle of “original use.”
 A physical property will still satisfy the original-use test as long as it has never been used within the zone in a manner that would have allowed it to be depreciated or amortized by any taxpayer.
 Essentially, this means virtually any Ohio business that wants to move into an Opportunity Zone can do so.
 This clarification serves as a powerful lure for investors looking to enter – and profit – from the area.

-There was also a necessary clarification on businesses that operate partially in and partially outside of the zone.
+There was also a necessary clarification regarding businesses that operate partially within and partially outside the zone.
 The original statute requires that an entity must derive at least 50% of its total gross income from the active conduct of the business at that location within the qualified Opportunity Zone.

-• The “first safe” harbor requires that at least 50% of the services performed, based on hours for the business by its employees, independent contractors, and employees of its independent contractors, are performed in the zone.
+- The “first safe” harbor requires that at least 50% of the services performed, based on hours worked by the business’s employees, independent contractors, and employees of its independent contractors, are performed in the zone.

-• The “second safe” harbor is identical to the first, but it measures services performed by amounts paid rather than hours.
+- The “second safe” harbor is identical to the first, but it measures services performed by the amount paid rather than the hours worked.

-• The “third safe” harbor provides that the requirement can be satisfied if the physical property of the business and operations for the business in Opportunity Zones are each necessary to generate 50% of the gross income of the business.
+- The “third safe” harbor provides that the requirement can be satisfied if the physical property of the business and its operations in Opportunity Zones are each necessary to generate at least 50% of the business’s gross income.

 Also, if the business cannot meet one of the three safe harbors, the business can still meet the 50% requirement.
-As a prerequisite, the trade or business must achieve 50% of its gross income within a qualified Opportunity Zone.
+As a prerequisite, the trade or business must generate at least 50% of its gross income within a qualified Opportunity Zone.

 Lastly, unused or vacant property for an uninterrupted period of at least five years can also qualify as original-use property.
 Original use will be considered to have commenced when any person first uses the property in the qualified Opportunity Zones after the period of vacancy.